The movement of boats around the country between harbours increases the risk of marine pests spreading.

-The Bay of Plenty Regional Pest Management Plan 2020 – 2030 (RPMP) contains new rules to protect the region’s coast from unwanted marine pests.
+To protect the region’s coast from unwanted marine pests the Bay of Plenty Regional Pest Management Plan 2020 – 2030 (RPMP) contains rules that apply specifically to craft and equipment moving to or within the region:

 The occupier in charge of a craft moving to, or within Bay of Plenty waters must ensure the hull is sufficiently cleaned and antifouled, so that the hull has no more than a slime layer and/or barnacles.

 All aquaculture equipment (including ropes and floats) used within Bay of Plenty waters must not have been used outside Bay of Plenty waters or used within a known pest incursion zone in the Bay of Plenty.